LibbyH52/Cereal-Data-Dashboard/README.md

 I tried to make sure that the containers as responsive as possible.................
 I examined my dashboard in both firefox and chrome on the following devices:

-ipad
+iPad
+iPad Mini
-ipad pro
+iPad pro
-kindle fire hdx
+Kindle Fire HDX
-laptop with hidpi screen
+Laptop with HiDPI screen
-laptop with mdpi screen
+Laptop with MDPI screen
-laptop with touch
+Laptop with touch
 1080p Full HD Television

-I checked that the charts filtered correctly, the select menu worked as it should and the navigation links were funcitonal.
-The only small issue I had was getting the tooltip to appear on the scatter plot points when the device was in responsive more.
+I checked that the charts filtered correctly, the select menu worked as it should and, that the navigation links were functional.
+The only small issue I had was getting the tooltip to appear on the scatter plot points when the device was in responsive mode.
+I have noticed this on other sites too and couldn't find a solution.

 ## Deployment
 This site has been deployed via GitHub.